Karl Tausig: Life

+After staying out of public view for a few years, in 1864 he married pianist Seraphine von Vrabely (1841–1931), but divorced her soon after.
+The following year he had settled in Berlin and resumed concertizing.
+In 1866 with two others he opened a school for virtuoso pianists "Schule des Höheren Klavierspiels", known as the "Virtuosenakademie", teaching there and occasionally giving recitals.
+Some of his students were Rafael Joseffy, Alexander Michalowski, Andrey Schulz-Evler, Sophie Menter, Vera Timanoff, Amy Fay, and Gustav V. Lewinsky.
+Eventually, Tausig's busy tour schedule of concerts and recitals took up most of his time away from the school, and the school closed in October 1870.

-Tausig settled in Germany and opened a piano school in Berlin in 1865 which, however, closed soon afterwards.
-He toured throughout Europe, but the strain of travelling weakened his health.
-He died in Leipzig from typhoid at the age of 29.
+He made several concert tours in Germany and Russia, and throughout Europe, and was now considered a pianist of breadth and dignity of style.
+However, the strain of travelling weakened his health.
+In June 1871 toward the end of his life, too weak to concertize, he was cared for by his longtime friend, Marie von Mouchanoff-Kalergis, a pianist who in her youth had been a pupil of Chopin, and to whom Tausig had dedicated his first composition, an Impromptu.
+He died in Leipzig in July from typhoid at the age of 29.

 His grave is preserved in the Protestant Friedhof III der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. III of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.
+Wagner wrote the epitaph inscribed on Tausig's tombstone.

 Pianism

-Tausig was considered by some critics to be the greatest of Liszt's pupils, pianistically speaking, and to carry pure virtuosity to heights only suggested by Liszt.
+Tausig was considered by some critics to be the greatest of Liszt's pupils and to carry pure piano virtuosity to heights only suggested by Liszt.
+The master said he had "fingers of steel".
 Anton Rubinstein called him "the infallible."
 Where Tausig differed from his teacher was in his lack of flamboyant gestures while playing.
 Tausig sat motionless at the piano and abhorred what he called Spektakel.
 While his fingers were working miracles at the keyboard without any digital errors, the only sign of tension from Tausig would be a slight tightening of one corner of his mouth.

-Until his untimely death, some critics surmise that Tausig may not have had a pianistic equal, combining Liszt's force and range of tone color with the intellectuality of his fellow pupil Hans von Bülow.
+Until his early death, some critics surmise that Tausig may not have had a pianistic equal, combining Liszt's force and range of tone color with the intellectuality of his fellow pupil Hans von Bülow.
 Another Liszt pupil, Eugen d'Albert, compared Tausig very favorably with their teacher.
 He said that while Liszt's musical conceptions were grander, Tausig possessed a better and more accurate technique coupled with a good deal of poetry.